 This capsule is not only built around comfort and working from home, but I’m also chatting in the video about weight gain and pieces that can accommodate fluctuating weight and body changes.
-Items in my Capsule Tops Teal bra/cropped tank – Free Label (read a more in-depth review) Purple tank … more
+Items in my Capsule Tops Teal bra/cropped tank – Free Label (read … more

 Looking for the elusive unicorn of totally natural, 100% plastic-free, and biodegradable clothing?
 I’ve found some options!
 Most clothing, even if it says 100% cotton, shouldn’t be composted as we don’t know if it actually safely biodegrades.
 However there are some brands who make biodegradability a top priority – using organic fabrics, natural or certified non-toxic dyes, natural trims and components, and even biodegradable elastics!

 I live in Canada where winter days can drop below -30°C and we’ve even seen temps down to -40° 🥶 so winter clothing has to be both functional and stylish!
-All those cute cloth bombers, single-layer dusters, and non-insulated boots unfortunately aren’t going to cut it here.
-So I’ve put … more
+All those cute cloth bombers, single-layer dusters, and non-insulated boots unfortunately aren’t going to … more

 This post is long overdue.
-Unfortunately sustainable/ethical brands offering plus size clothing is still a niche within a niche, when really by now both should be mainstream, however there are some beautiful clothing brands offering conscious fashion for everyone!
-Currently I’ve compiled over 70 brands who offer at least size … more
+Unfortunately sustainable and ethical brands offering plus size clothing is still a niche within a niche, however there are some beautiful slow fashion brands offering conscious clothing for all sizes!
+I’ve compiled over 70 sustainable brands who offer plus … more

 I’ll keep it blunt, Everlane is shady.
-Their “radical transparency” is a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and toxic work environment just further solidify they aren’t … more
+Their “radical transparency” is a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and toxic work … more

 Socks are something many of us use regularly and a great way to support sustainable and ethical brands as they aren’t an item most people can (or want to) buy secondhand.
-Also since they don’t have the same fit issues as clothing they are easier to order online and more … more
+Also since they don’t have the same fit issues as clothing they are … more